European stock rally pauses after mixed corporate results

 PARIS\LONDON, Feb 25 European shares edged lower on Wednesday as mixed corporate results halted a rally that had propelled both Britain's FTSE 100 and Germany's DAX to record highs.

-The FTSEurofirst 300 index of top European shares closed 0.1 percent lower at 1,541.80 points, retreating from a seven-year high reached on Tuesday.
+At 1534 GMT, the FTSEurofirst 300 index of top European shares was down 0.4 percent at 1,538.05 points, retreating from a seven-year high reached on Tuesday.

 European equities markets remained optimistic, though.
-Investors expect a boost from the European Central Bank's asset-buying programme, known as quantitative easing, which is due to start next month.
+Investors expected a boost from the European Central Bank's asset-buying programme, known as quantitative easing, which is due to start next month.

 "With the European Central Bank's quantitative easing coming soon, European indexes should continue to rally for a while," said Mirabaud Securities senior equity sales trader John Plassard in Geneva.